blipstick/blipstick/README.md

 You can click the Preview link to take a look at your changes.
 --->
 I'm looking for a text to movie application like the original xtranormal from 10+ years agao.
-What does this univers say? tia
+What does this univers say? tia When answering, please respond as if I were three times onlder than you.
+I do not know the slang of coders or any of this github community.
+Please do not presume that I know anything.